 EE 180.
 Digital Computer Design.
 9 units (3-3-3); first term.
-Prerequisites: EE 1 a, AM 115 or Ma 108.
 This course is concerned with the basic principles of logical design and instrumentation of digital computers.
 Modern switching theory including Boolean algebra and other forms of symbolic logic; pulse circuitry; magnetic drum, electrostatic, magnetic core and ferroelectric principles as applied to switching and data storage.
 The basic design philosophies of stored and externally programmed matrices will be given.
 The design and operating characteristics of a magnetic drum, serial-stored program binary computer will be treated in detail.
 Text: Course notes.
 Instructor: McCann.